meastt/CrankSmithV3/README.md

 Images: Parts are shown on a pure white or transparent background, no lifestyle shots.

-This plan ensures the frontend team builds a tool that matches the complexity of the backend logic you established in the previous documents. bump
+This plan ensures the frontend team builds a tool that matches the complexity of the backend logic you established in the previous documents.

+---

+# SEO Action Plan

+## Site Analysis: What is CrankSmith?

+**Current Status:**
+CrankSmith Pro is a "Mechanic's Logic Engine" designed for performance cyclists to validate part compatibility, calculate gear ratios, and track weight for custom builds.

+**The Core Problem:**
+Tools like this are often built as Single Page Applications (SPAs) using heavy JavaScript (React, Vue, etc.).
+While great for users, they are often invisible to Google because there is no "text" for the crawler to read on the initial load.
+If your homepage is just a "Start Configuration" button behind a login or a dynamic script, you cannot rank.

+---

+## Phase 1: Technical Foundation (The "Crawlability" Fix)

+Most similar tools fail here.
+If Google can't render your calculator, you don't exist.

+### Create "Pre-Rendered" Landing Pages

+Google struggles to "use" a calculator.
+You need static pages that describe what the tool does.

+**Action:** Create a dedicated landing page for each major feature:
+- `cranksmith.com/features/bike-compatibility-checker`
+- `cranksmith.com/features/gear-ratio-calculator`
+- `cranksmith.com/features/weight-weenie-calculator`

+**Why:** These pages serve as the "entry point" for search traffic.
+You pitch the tool here, and the call-to-action (CTA) is "Launch Tool."

+### Programmatic SEO (The "Golden Spike")

+Your tool has a database of parts (Shimano, SRAM, etc.).
+You can use this data to automatically generate thousands of comparison pages.

+**Action:** Automatically generate pages for common queries like:
+- "SRAM Eagle vs Shimano XT Weight Comparison"
+- "Is [Crankset A] compatible with [Bottom Bracket B]?"

+These pages should simply display the data from your tool in a static HTML table with a link to "Build this bike."

+### Schema Markup

+- Use `SoftwareApplication` schema on your homepage so Google understands this is a tool, not a blog
+- Use `HowTo` schema on tutorial pages (e.g., "How to check axle compatibility")

+---

+## Phase 2: Keyword Strategy (High Intent)

+Target people who are currently holding a credit card and a wrench, confused about parts.

+### Primary Keywords (High Volume / High Competition)
+- "Bike compatibility checker"
+- "Bicycle gear ratio calculator"
+- "Custom bike builder tool"
+- "Bike weight calculator"

+### Long-Tail Keywords (Low Volume / High Conversion)

+**Specific Compatibilities:**
+- "Mullet drivetrain compatibility guide"
+- "Shimano 12 speed with SRAM cassette"

+**Technical Standards:**
+- "Boost 148 vs 142 spacing guide"
+- "SRAM Transmission hanger compatibility"

+**Niche Audiences:**
+- "Road bike build planner"
+- "Gravel bike part picker"

+---

+## Phase 3: Content Strategy (The "Mechanic's Library")

+Since your tool solves complex problems, your blog should explain them.

+### The "Impossible Build" Series

+Write articles about complex builds that require your tool to figure out.

+**Example:** "Building the Ultimate Mullet Drivetrain: Mixing Road and MTB Parts"

+**SEO Hook:** These articles target specific enthusiast queries that larger sites (like Bikeradar) ignore.

+### Glossary of Standards

+Cycling standards are a nightmare (T47, BB86, BB30, DUB).
+Create a definitive guide for each.

+**Title:** "What is a DUB Bottom Bracket?
+The Complete Guide"

+**Internal Link:** "Not sure if you have DUB?
+Use our Compatibility Checker"

+### Problem-Solution Hubs

+Create a "Hub" for major pain points.

+**Topic:** Axle Standards

+**Content:** Explain Thru-Axle vs QR, Boost vs Super Boost

+**Tool Integration:** Embed a mini-version of your calculator (or a screenshot of it) showing the interface detecting a mismatch

+---

+## Phase 4: Off-Page & Backlinks (Community Growth)

+Cyclists live in forums.
+You need to be there.

+### Forum "Support" Marketing

+Monitor Reddit (r/bikewrench, r/velo, r/mtb) and Pinkbike forums.

+Find people asking "Will this fit that?"

+**Do not spam.** Answer the question helpfully, then say: "I ran this through CrankSmith to double-check the chainline, here is the result [Link]"

+### The "LighterPack" Strategy

+Hiking enthusiasts use a site called LighterPack to share their gear lists.
+You need to be the LighterPack for bikes.

+**Action:** Ensure your tool allows users to generate a shareable URL for their build list.

+**Why:** When a user shares their "Dream Enduro Build" on a forum using a `cranksmith.com/share/xyz` link, you get a free backlink and traffic.

+### Tool Directories

+- Submit your site to "Product Hunt" and cycling-specific directories
+- Reach out to cycling tech bloggers (DC Rainmaker, Shane Miller/GPLama) specifically pitching the "Compatibility Engine" aspect, as this is their audience's biggest headache

+---

+## Immediate Action Items (Next 7 Days)

+### 1. Crawl Check
+Use Google Search Console to see if Google can render your JS content.
+If the page looks blank to Google, you must build HTML landing pages immediately.

+### 2. Title Tag Update
+Change your Homepage Title from "CrankSmith" to "CrankSmith | Professional Bicycle Compatibility & Builder Tool"

+### 3. Share Feature
+Verify that users can share a permanent link to their builds.
+This is your primary viral growth engine.

+---

+## Implementation Checklist

+- [ ] Set up Google Search Console
+- [ ] Create feature landing pages (compatibility checker, gear calculator, weight calculator)
+- [ ] Implement SoftwareApplication schema markup
+- [ ] Build programmatic comparison pages
+- [ ] Create shareable build URLs
+- [ ] Write first "Impossible Build" article
+- [ ] Create glossary pages for top 10 standards
+- [ ] Submit to Product Hunt
+- [ ] Reach out to 3 cycling tech bloggers
+- [ ] Monitor and respond to r/bikewrench weekly

+bump